27 April 2018

 You can wear a kimono round town…

-Make like a traditional Geisha for the afternoon in a head to toe robe.
+Make like a traditional Geisha for the afternoon in a head to toe robe!
 You’ll be feeling fancy, awkward and ancient all at the same time.
-A complete makeover Japanese style, and a perfect LOL pic for Instagram (let’s be honest).
+A complete makeover, Japanese style.

 You can play with monkeys in Kyoto…